-These simple tips will make you a more savvy townhouse buyer.
+These simple tips will make you a more savvy Brooklyn townhouse buyer.

 If you listen to your average real estate agent, you might think that Brooklyn townhouses are disappearing like snow shovels in a snowstorm.
 But the simple fact is that there are plenty of townhouses in Brooklyn.
 Townhouses account for about one-third of real estate sales in the borough, and more than 1,000 of them go on sale every few months.

 That may be a problem for the 30,000 real estate agents fighting for the listings, but you are only buying one of them.
-Don’t feel rushed to buy or to overbid on a townhouse you are not crazy about.
+Don’t feel rushed to buy or to overpay for an unimpressive townhouse.
 Brooklyn is not running out of townhouses anytime soon, and with a little patience and a bit of compromise, you will find the right one for you at the right price.

 If you are a professional contractor, you can skip this tip.
 But if you are not, you should look for a townhouse in move-in condition, preferably from an owner who has lived in the property for at least a few years.
 The move-in condition does not mean renovated entirely, merely that the plumbing, electrical, roof, windows, and so on are working.
-Resist the temptation to buy a shell, even if the owner offers to renovate it for you unless you have very deep pockets and don’t mind living in a rental for the next few years.
+Resist the temptation to buy a shell, even if the owner offers to renovate it for you unless you have bottomless pockets and don’t mind living in a rental for the next few years.
 Look for a townhouse that you can renovate on your schedule after you have had some time to live in it and see which renovations are a priority.
-It almost goes without saying that you should have the property inspected by a licensed real estate inspector before signing a contract.
+You should have the property inspected by a licensed real estate inspector before signing a contract.

 It may take you a few months or even a few years to find the Brooklyn townhouse that is right for you.
 But don’t let the sellers or their agents distract you from the dream that first inspired you to buy a Brooklyn townhouse.
 It may be something never mentioned in the listing agent’s description with no tangible dollar value.

-Maybe you want to grow your tomatoes, enjoy the morning sunrise or the sunset through your windows, or sit on your stoop every morning to drink your coffee and watch the neighbors go by.
+Maybe you want to grow your tomatoes, enjoy the sunrise or the sunset through your windows, or sit on your stoop every morning to drink your coffee and watch the neighbors passerby.
 If you stay true to your original vision, you are sure to find a place you can call home.